rusthon/Rusthon/examples/javascript_webworkers_advanced.md

 Functions declared inside the webworker can be called from the main thread by: `a = <- somefunction()`

+Channel objects (any class defined in the webworker and spawned from the main thread) can also send data back to the main thread using: `self <- message`.
+The main thread can receive these messages inside a select loop, or simply by getting the next message off the queue with the blocking assignment syntax: `message = <- channel`.

 @myscript
 ```rusthon
 #backend:javascript